hakandundar34coding/system-monitoring-center/README.md

 * Detailed system performance and usage usage monitoring/managing features:
     * Monitoring CPU, RAM, Disk, Network, GPU hardware information/performance/usage
     * An always on top and semi-transparent floating summary window for performance monitoring
-    * Monitoring and managing processes, users, storage devices, startup applications and services (systemd)
+    * Monitoring and managing processes, users, startup applications and services (systemd)
     * Monitoring sensors and general system information
 * Customization options per-tab
 * Language support (more languages will be added if translations are provided by contributors):